-Wedding planning revolves around these two things.
-You cannot be your best money-saving self unless you can rattle these two numbers off before a vendor can even finish his sales pitch.
+These two numbers should be at the heart of your wedding planning.
+You cannot be your best money-saving self until you can rattle these two numbers off before a vendor can even finish his sales pitch.

 To decide on these two numbers, you’ll need to rally together anybody who is willing to contribute to the event.
 (For example, your parents, your fiancé, and your fiancé’s parents.)

-In many situations, the parents will help pay for the wedding, but these days the rules are bending on who pays for what.
-No matter if you’re going the traditional route or not, it’s best to sit down with everyone involved early on in the process so you know from the very start how much money you’re working with.
+In many situations, parents will help pay for the wedding, but these days the rules are changing on who pays for what.
+Whether you’re going the traditional route or something more unconventional, it’s best to sit down early on with everyone involved in the process so you know how much money you’re working with.

-After everyone has agreed on a budget, take time to divvy your budget out among your prioritized list of wedding expenses.
-As a general rule, the average wedding reception (caterer, bar, music, decorations, etc.) will eat up 50% or more of your wedding budget.
-Allocate the rest to things like the honeymoon, your attire, flowers, photography and invitations.
+After everyone has agreed on a budget, take time to divvy up your budget among your prioritized list of wedding expenses.
+As a general rule, the average wedding reception (caterer, bar, music, decorations, etc.) will eat up 50 percent or more of your wedding budget.
+Allocate the rest to things like the honeymoon, your attire, flowers, photography, and invitations.

 The Guest List